£159 per year….or you could face up to a £1000 fine

 - Private accommodation.
 If you're living out of halls in a shared house and have signed a joint tenancy agreement, you'll need only one licence for the household.
 However, if you have separate agreements, you'll need one for your room.

-If you do pay for a licence, as a student you may be able to get a refund for the summer.
+If you do pay for a licence you may be able to get a refund for the summer vacation period.

 Will my parents licence cover me?